epi2me-labs/wf-human-variation/README.md

 ## Troubleshooting

-+ You should ask your system administrator if you need to configure any additional options to leverage GPUs on your cluster.
-For example, you may need to provide a special string to the workflow's `--cuda_device` option to ensure tasks use the GPU assigned to them by the job scheduler.
 + Annotations for `--snp` and `--sv` are generated using [SnpEff](https://pcingola.github.io/SnpEff/).
 For `--snp`, additional [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) annotations are displayed in the report where available (please note, the report will not display any variants classified as 'Benign' or 'Likely benign', however these variants will be present in the output VCF).
 + Specifying a suitable [tandem repeat BED for your reference](https://raw.githubusercontent.com/fritzsedlazeck/Sniffles/master/annotations/) with `--tr_bed` can improve the accuracy of SV calling.
 + Aggregation of modified calls with `--mod` requires data to be basecalled with a model that includes base modifications, providing the `MM` and `ML` BAM tags
-+ Refer to the [Dorado documentation](https://github.com/nanoporetech/dorado#available-basecalling-models) for a list of available basecalling models
 + CRAM files generated within the workflow cannot be read without the corresponding reference
 + The STR workflow performs genotyping of specific repeats, which can be found [here](https://github.com/epi2me-labs/wf-human-variation/blob/master/data/wf_str_repeats.bed).
 + While designed to work on human genomes, the workflow can be run on non-human species by setting `--cnv false --str false --annotation false`.